vuxcode/pr1-project-loke-nordlander-olsson/time-report.md

 - 2021-11-04 19:38 Worked for 35 minutes.
 I have done:
   - Added console log to check previous actions.

+- 2021-11-08 Worked for 1 hour and 20 minutes.
+I have done:
+  - Added first merchant iteration
+  - Added a unique message the first time you encounter her
+  - Created a button that is either enabled or disabled depending on current location
+  - Thought of certain mechanics that might be added in the future, noted down as comment

-Total time spent: 6 hours and 55 minutes.
+Total time spent: 8 hours and 15 minutes.